smart-on-fhir/installer-legacy/README.md

 1. Set `use_custom_ssl_certificates: true` and `custom_ssl_certificate_path: /path/to/cert/dir`.
 For an example, see our [testing server settings](provisioning/ci-server.yml#L5).
 And for an example of what the directory layout should look like, [see here](provisioning/examples/certificates).

 2. If you set `use_custom_ssl_certificates: false`, the installer will geneate self-signed SSL certificates.
-Pleaase note that with self-signed certificates, you will get a number of trust warning in your web browser that can be resolved by adding certificate exceptions in your browser, or updating your CA list on a client by client basis.
+Please note that with self-signed certificates, you will get a number of trust warning in your web browser that can be resolved by adding certificate exceptions in your browser, or updating your CA list on a client by client basis.
 Before you even try the apps, you should probably load the API server and add the self-signed certificate to your browser's security exceptions.